OCamlPro/freeton_wallet/sphinx/commands.rst

 ft contract abi impl
 ~~~~~~~~~~~~~~~~~~~~~~

-Generate implementation from contract ABI
+Generate an implementation source file from a contract ABI

 **DESCRIPTION**

-This command generates an implementation from a contract ABI
+This command generates an implementation source file xfrom a contract ABI

 **USAGE**
 ::